 In addition to creating an environment for discussion and analysis, GUIRR serves as secretariat to the Federal Demonstration Partnership (FDP), a semi-autonomous sub entity that explores issues related to the relationship between government science agencies and institutional recipients of federal funds, universities mostly.
 The FDP’s mission is to streamline federal processes and reduce administrative burdens associated with federal research grants and contracts.

 Another project managed until recently under the GUIRR mantle is the University Industry Demonstration Partnership (UIDP).
 The UIDP crafts collaborative experiments on new approaches to sponsored research and licensing arrangements, with the strategic goal of catalyzing healthy, long-term university-industry relationships.
 In July 2015, UIDP transitioned out of the Academies after its prosperous 8-year incubation period with GUIRR and now operates as an independent nonprofit organization.
 We are tremendously proud of this successful start-up and spin-out.

 GUIRR-initiated collaborations of individuals from the government, university and industry sectors have a continuing record of success in improving the effectiveness of the U.S. in science and technology and its application to national goals.
-Looking to the future, we believe this approach – reflecting the initiative of its members – will remain timely in an increasingly interdependent world.
+Looking to the future, we believe this approach – reflecting the initiative of its members – will remain timely in an increasingly complex and interdependent world.